 - How will I know my child will be safe using this service?

-Reading Crossroads has a robust recruitment procedure including enhanced DBS checks.
+TuVida Care Reading has a robust recruitment procedure including enhanced DBS checks.
 Our staff are all trained in accordance with the care certificate.
 They work within a framework of policies including but not limited to the code of conduct, health and safety and safeguarding.

 This information has been collected from third party providers therefore the Reading Services Guide, Reading Borough Council (RBC) and Brighter Futures for Children (BFfC) cannot accept responsibility for the accuracy of this information and recommends that parents, carers, young people, residents and professionals check with providers regarding DBS (Disclosure & Barring Service) and OFSTED registrations and CQC registrations.
 Information collected by Reading Service Guide; is used solely to implement and supply the Family Information Service (FIS), Special Educational Needs & Disabilities - Reading's Local Offer, Adults & Carers Support Group and Reading Youth.